ecosense-au-dk/karibu-tutorial/helloworld.md

       }
     }

-Next we settle on a binary format that codes the two string parameters as a sequence of bytes, with a `|` as separator between the two strings.
+As our transport layer will ultimately require any object to send in binary format, we must settle on a serialization and deserialization scheme.
+JSON, XML, or Protocol Buffers are likely candidates for production.
+Here, however I will do it 'the raw way' and settle on a binary format that codes the two string parameters as a sequence of bytes, with a `|` as separator between the two strings.

 The code below illustrates the (resulting) test case that was used to drive the implementation of `Serializer` and `Deserializer`